mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 date: '2022-02-01'
 hero_image: cover.jpg
 ---
-Four years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to experiment with bootstrapping a software business.
+Four years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to create my own self-funded software business.

+For the first few years, all of my businesses flopped.
+Nothing I made generated more than a few hundred dollars per month in revenue.

-For the first few years, I experimented with several different businesses, but none of them worked out.
-Finally, in 2020, I created a business called TinyPilot, which caught on and continued growing throughout 2021, finishing the year with $XXk in revenue.
+Finally, in 2020, I created a business called TinyPilot, which caught on.
+That's been my main focus ever since.
+2021 was TinyPilot's first full year in operation, and it generated $460k in revenue.

-In this post, I'll share what I've learned from running TinyPilot about what I've learned about being a bootstrapped founder.
+In this post, I'll share what I've learned about being a bootstrapped founder from running TinyPilot and my other businesses this past year.

 Previous updates: